CSCfi/csc-user-guide/docs/accounts/getting-student-accounts-for-a-course.md

 Also the teacher needs to have her/his own CSC account.
 We will create the accounts for you and details are sent by email and SMS.
-Our email address is servicedesk@csc.fi
+Our email address is servicedesk@csc.fi.